aws-samples/amazon-bedrock-samples/docs/custom-models/import_models/mistral-jumpstart/custom-model-import-mistral-jumpstart.md

 <h1> Fine tuning Mistral-7b on Sagemaker Jumpstart and deploying to Amazon Bedrock using Custom Model Import </h1>

-<h2>Overview</h2>
----
+<h2> Overview </h2>

 In this demo notebook, we demonstrate how to use the SageMaker Python SDK to fine-tuning [Mistral 7B](mistralai/Mistral-7B-v0.1) models for text generation.
 For fine-tuning, we include two types of fine-tuning: instruction fine-tuning and domain adaption fine-tuning.
 Then we deploy these models to Amazon Bedrock via Custom Model Import feature.

----

 Below is the content of the notebook.